MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 [difference_type](#difference_type)
 ## <a name="difference_type"></a> span::difference_type

-The type used to represent the signed distance between two elements in the span.
+This type represents the number of elements between two elements in a span.

 ```cpp
 using difference_type = std::ptrdiff_t;
 ```

-### Remarks

-This type represents the number of elements between two elements in a span.

 ### Example